KDE/digikam-doc/right_sidebar/properties_view.rst

     - **Image Properties**: shows the image and format properties like dimension, compression, color-depth, etc.

     - **Photograph Properties**: shows a summary of the most important parameters when taking the photograph.
-These data are taken from the EXIF or XMP data fields if available.
+These data are taken from the Exif or XMP data fields if available.

     - **digiKam Properties**: optional view to show a summary of the most important values set in digiKam database.